Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Results and Discussion

 For $^{137}$Ba, we compare our results with the nuclear quadrupole moments extracted from the $6p_{3/2}$ and $5d_{3/2,5/2}$ states of $^{137}$Ba$^{+}$~\cite{Silverans1986pra, Wendt1988ZPA,Sahoo2006PRAa,Sahoo2013pra, Chakraborty2025arxiv}.
 In this table, we do not list the nuclear quadrupole moments extracted from the $6p5d$ and $5s5p$ configurations of neutral Ba atoms in earlier works~\cite{Jackson964rsa,GustavssonZPA1979,Grundevik1982zpa}.
 This is because the theoretical values of the hyperfine-structure parameters at that time had low precision, resulting in imprecise nuclear quadrupole moments or large uncertainties.

 The comparison shows that our result is in excellent agreement with the nuclear quadrupole moments extracted from the $6p_{3/2}$ state of $^{137}$Ba$^{+}$~\cite{Silverans1986pra, Wendt1988ZPA,Sahoo2006PRAa}.
 However, there is a deviation of about 4\% compared with the results extracted from the $5d_{3/2,5/2}$ states of $^{137}$Ba$^{+}$~\cite{Sahoo2013pra, Chakraborty2025arxiv}.
 For the $6p_{3/2}$ state, two groups independently carried out the measurement of its electric quadrupole hyperfine-structure constants~\cite{Wendt1988ZPA,Villemoes1993jpb}.
 The measurement results they obtained are in very good agreement, and the measurement precision of both groups is better than 1\%.
 Similarly, for the $5d_{3/2,5/2}$ states, two teams independently measured the hyperfine splittings of these two states~\cite{Silverans1986pra,Lewty_2013_pra}.
 The values of the hfs constants $B$ they obtained are highly consistent, and the measurement precision of the $5d_{3/2,5/2}$ states is at least an order of magnitude higher than that of the $6p_{3/2}$ state.
 If the theoretical framework can accurately provide the electric-field gradient, then by combining the hfs constants $B$ of the $6p_{3/2}$ or $5d_{3/2,5/2}$ states, the nuclear quadrupole moment can be extracted accurately.
 In the recent work by Chakraborty \textit{et al.}~\cite{Chakraborty2025arxiv}, they used the coupled-cluster singles, doubles, and triples method to calculate the electric-field gradient of the $5d_{3/2,5/2}$ states of $^{137}$Ba$^{+}$, and obtained an accurate nuclear quadrupole moment of $^{137}$Ba.
 The uncertainty of their result is extremely small.
 Our result is obtained by statistically averaging the results of five states of the $^{137}$Ba atom.
 Except for the $6s5d$ $^1\!D_2$ state, the difference between our calculated magnetic-dipole hyperfine-structure constant and the measured value is within 2\% as shown in Table~\ref{Tab5}.
 Based on this, we believe that our result should be reliable.
 However, there is still room for improvement in our method.
 For example, the contribution of the triple-excitation is not currently included in our CC calculation, and the three-body interaction potential is also ignored, which may be one of the reasons for the 4\% difference.
-However, we think that for the nuclear quadrupole moments of $^{135,137}$Ba, it still needs to be further verified by other calculations or new mearsurements.
+The recent work by Chakraborty \textit{et al.} shows that triple excitations account for $1-2\%$ of the hfs constants $B$ of the $5d_{3/2}$ and $5d_{5/2}$ stetes in Ba$^{+}$~\cite{Chakraborty2025arxiv}.
+A contribution of this size is expected to be equally relevant for neutral alkaline-earth atoms.
 Since the situation of $^{135}$Ba is the same as that of $^{137}$Ba, we only compared $^{137}$Ba in Table~\ref{Tab8}.